How Much Water Should You Drink During Pregnancy?

 Don’t Stress Over Your Sips

-As with any other time, it is possible to become dehydrated if a pregnant person exercises a lot in the heat or the weather is particularly hot and humid, says Simon Quigley.
+It’s possible to become dehydrated if you exercise a lot in the heat or the weather is very hot and humid, says Simon Quigley.
 In either of those cases, you’ll need to drink even more water to avoid dehydration during your pregnancy.

 But for the most part, a pregnant person in good health with normal kidney function and manageable morning sickness will consume the right amount of fluids simply by listening to their body, Simon Quigley says.
 It may be helpful to always keep a water bottle around to sip when the urge hits.
 Cheers to that!